What You’ll Learn 📊

 drag the first cursor from the leftmost side of the graph to the position of interest and the second cursor from the rightmost side of the graph (when mouse point on the vertical line of measurement cursor mouse cursor change to a two-sided arrow which indicate feasibility to move measurement cursor)

-No matter in which recorder you use the cursor, it will automatically move in all displayed recorders and vertical recorders simultaneously.
+No matter which recorder you use, the cursors will move simultaneously across all displayed Recorders and Vertical Recorders.

-On the left part of the display, the readout values of the currently selected graph at cursor position will be displayed.
-To show values from another graph, simply click on it and the values will change.
-As there is only a one-time base available, the cursor position is the same for all the displayed graphs:
+On the left side of the display, the readout values of the currently selected graph at the cursor position will be shown.
+To display values from a different graph, simply click on that graph and the values will update accordingly.
+Since there is only one time base, the cursor position is consistent across all displayed graphs.

-As we can see above, in Analyse mode on the left part of the screen below recorder settings appears new section to display readout values of signals and time at cursor position - Time and values cursor with icon to lock cursor.
+As shown above, in Analysis mode, a new section appears on the left below the recorder settings to display the readout values of signals and time at the cursor position.
+This is called the Time and values cursor and includes an icon to lock the cursor.

 Zoom in time axis

-After loading the data, you will always see the signal over the complete storage time.
-But you can also see details - zoom into the area with:
+After loading the data, the entire signal over the complete storage time is visible.
+You can zoom into specific areas for more detailed inspection:

 Just use both measurement cursors as described above to select an area of interest.
 Move the mouse between these two measurement cursors - it will change the appearance immediately to the zoom icon.
 Then simply do a left mouse click to zoom into the selected area.
 We can do this several times to come to the region of interest.
 We can also drag the x scale left and right to position the data exactly.
 To undo the zoom just use the right mouse button and you will zoom out step by step to the full scale.